cestef/raytracing-rust/README.md

 # Raytracing in Rust

-This is a raytracer written in Rust.
+This is just a raytracer written in Rust.
 It is based on the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.

 ## Features